$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass

 where, $\gamma$ is a dimensionless parameter which is a function of various couplings, appearing in the VEV of the triplet Higgs $\Delta_L$, i.e., $v_L = \gamma (\frac{v^2}{v_R})$ and here, $v = \sqrt{k^2 + k'^2}$, and

-In our model, the dimensionless parameter $\gamma$ has been fine tuned to $\gamma \approx 10^{-13}$ and $v_R$ is of the order of $TeV$. $\beta_i$ and $\rho_i$ are dimensionless parameters occuring in the potential of the model as described later in the appendix.\\ The light neutrino mass obtained can be expressed in terms of a matrix given as,
+In our model, the dimensionless parameter $\gamma$ has been fine tuned to $\gamma \approx 10^{-13}$ and $v_R$ is of the order of $TeV$. $\beta_i$ and $\rho_i$ are dimensionless parameters which appear in the potential of the model which has been thoroughly elaborated in the appendix.\\ The light neutrino mass obtained can be expressed in terms of a matrix given as,

 This matrix is a $6 \times 6$ matrix which can be diagonalized by a unitary matrix as follows,

 where, $\nu$ represents the diagonalizing matrix of the full neutrino mass matrix, $M_{\nu}$,$\hat{M_{\nu}} = diag(m_1,m_2,m_3)$, with $m_i$ being the light neutrino masses and $\hat{M_{RR}} = diag(M_1,M_2,M_3)$, with $M_i$ being the heavy right-handed neutrino masses.\\ The diagonalizing matrix can be represented as,\\